BastiTee/pype-cli/README.md

 ## Usage

+__pype-cli__ is a dynamically configurable command-line tool to orchestrate sets of other command-line tools.
+It simplifies the creation, orchestration and access of Python scripts that you need for your daily development work or process automation.
 __pype-cli__ builds upon __plugins__ and __pypes__.
 A __pype__ is a single Python script whereas a __plugin__ is basically a Python module that extens __pype-cli__ with a collection of __pypes__.
 __pype-cli__ ships with one built-in __plugin__ called `pype.config` that is used to configure __pype-cli__.
 All of the required information will be stored to a local configuration file.